How and why we do research

 • Some, but not all, opportunities do offer payment as a thank you for your time.

-• Please contact Sara Masoud at masoud@uthscsa.edu if you would like to discuss which research projects may be of greatest interest to you.
+• Please contact us at utcaregivers@uthealthsa.org if you would like to connect with an affiliated faculty.

 Active research projects